MuhammadHammadShah/Mastering_fastapi/starting_fastapi/README.md

 - By default, when adding a new entry to database, any coloumn can be left blank.
 When a coloumn is left blank, it has a **NULL** value.

 - If you need coloumn to properly filled in to create a new record, a **NOT NULL** constraint can be added to the coloumn to ensure that the coloumn is never left blank.

+### Psycopg - PostgreSQL database  adopter for python:
+- When comes to postgres to use it in a python project we need a postgres driver.
+- We will be using `Psycopg`